snakedummyorg/lti-1-3-php-library/UPGRADES.md

 ### HIGH LIKELIHOOD OF IMPACT: Changed how the OIDC Login URL is retrieved, deprecated the `Redirect` object

 When redirecting to the OIDC Login URL, the `Packback\Lti1p3\LtiOidcLogin::getOidcLoginUrl()` method should be used to retrieve the URL.
 Your application should use this to build the redirect response in whatever way is appropriate for your framework.
-This replaces, `Packback\Lti1p3\LtiOidcLogin::doOidcLoginRedirect()` which returned a `Redirect` object.
+This replaces `Packback\Lti1p3\LtiOidcLogin::doOidcLoginRedirect()`, which returned a `Redirect` object.
 See: https://github.com/packbackbooks/lti-1-3-php-library/pull/116

 ```php
 // instead of doing this: